The 3DO Company

-The 3DO Company, also known as 3DO, was an American video game company.
-It was founded in 1991 by Electronic Arts founder Trip Hawkins, in a partnership with seven other companies.
-After 3DO's flagship video game console, the 3DO Interactive Multiplayer, failed in the marketplace, the company exited the hardware business and became a third-party video game developer.
+The 3DO Company was an American video game company based in Redwood City, California.
+It was founded in 1991 by Electronic Arts founder Trip Hawkins in a partnership with seven other companies to develop the 3DO standard of video gaming hardware.
+When 3DO failed in the marketplace, the company exited the hardware business and became a third-party video game developer and published well-known games series like Army Men, Battletanx, High Heat Major League Baseball and Might and Magic.
 It went bankrupt in 2003 due to poor sales of its games.
-Its headquarters were in Redwood City, California, in the San Francisco Bay Area.